 3. We’re home to the World's Leading Tourist Attraction

-Lonely Planet describes it as "The rustling old doclands are now the vibrant Titanic Quarter, home to fancy apartments and a sensational museum."
-Titanic Belfast is said museum and visitor experience located in the heart of the city that built her.
+Lonely Planet says "The rustling old docklands are now the vibrant Titanic Quarter, home to fancy apartments and a sensational museum."
+Titanic Belfast, museum and visitor experience is located in the heart of the city that built her.
 Unearth the story of the famous, fateful ship then explore the Titanic Quarter to learn about Belfast's shipbuilding history.

 4. Breath-taking natural wonders

 The UNESCO World Heritage Site of the Giant’s Causeway is our most popular attraction, but a stellar line up of natural wonders await for those who go off-the-beaten track.
 Visit the Marble Arch Caves Global Geopark, the idyllic Fermanagh Lakelands and the captivating Mourne Mountains, which inspired CS Lewis’s Narnia.
 Read about more of our natural wonders here.